 Wildlife includes the endangered black and white rhinos as well as the world’s densest population of leopards, largely due to the abundance of dassies, which accounts for most of the cats’ diet.
 Avid birders will delight with the presence of the highest concentration of black eagles anywhere in the world.
 The Matobo Hills is also an area of high botanic diversity, with over 200 different trees and more than 100 grass species.

-It bears testimony to a rich cultural tradition and is evidence that the Matobo Hills have been occupied for more than 500 000 years. over a period of at least 500,000 years.
+It bears testimony to a rich cultural tradition and is evidence that the Matobo Hills have been occupied for more than 500 000 years.
 Other places of historical interest include the burial site of Ndebele king Mzilikazi and the grave of Cecil John Rhodes.